spacetelescope/jdaviz/docs/imviz/displayimages.rst

 Linked Pan/Zoom is an Imviz-specific feature enabled only when there are multiple viewers that allows the user to pan and zoom images in multiple different viewers simultaneously.
 This works by matching images based on the way they are linked together.
-Images are linked by pixels on load time, but you can re-link them via WCS using :ref:`imviz-link-control`.
+Images are linked by pixels on load time, but you can re-link them via WCS using :ref:`imviz-orientation`.

 Single-viewer Pan/Zoom is also available and is used in a similar way as in other Jdaviz tools.
 To access this option when there are multiple viewers, right-click on the